-- did not deem it necessary to draw up reasoned proposals to submit to the Shareholders' Meeting for defining a system of corporate governance more functional to the business needs; - on 19 February 2021 adopted, and subsequently updated on 6 September 2021, the Policy for managing engagement with the shareholders and other stakeholders (see Section 12 for detailed information in this regard).
+- did not deem it necessary to draw up reasoned proposals to submit to the Shareholders' Meeting for defining a system of corporate governance more functional to the business needs; - the Board of Directors had already adopted in 2021 a Policy for managing engagement with the shareholders and other stakeholders (see Section 12 for detailed information in this regard).

-Information is given later on in the Report concerning the additional attributions of the Board regarding: composition (Section 4.3), functioning (Section 4.4), appointment and self-evaluation (Section 7.1), remuneration policy (Section 8) and system of internal audit and rick management (Section 9).
+Information is given later on in the Report concerning the additional attributions of the Board regarding: composition (Section 4.3), functioning (Section 4.4), self-evaluation and succession of Directors (Section 7.1), remuneration of Directors (Section 8) and system of internal audit and rick management (Section 9).